BerkAbay/JS-Forkify/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact me at andrewtsegaye7@gmail.com.

 Feel free to customize and update the content based on your specific project details.
 Don't forget to include relevant images, icons, and the necessary license file (e.g. LICENSE)